Ideally, a lavender plant can live for a minimum of 3 years and a maximum of 15 years!

 How To Revive Lavender In The Shade?

 - Suppose you have planted a lavender bush in a sunny area.
-But over the course of time the area has been turned to a shady spot due to other plant growth.
-As a result your lavender bush will suffer with poor health and no flowers.
+But over the course of time, the area has been turned into a shady spot due to other plant growth.
+As a result, your lavender bush will suffer from poor health and no flowers.

 - There is no guarantee that a lavender plant that has been kept in the shade for too long can be revived!
 So, this is one mistake you don’t want to make with your lavender plants.

 Lavender is a dry-climate plant that does best with the year-round sun.
 Unfortunately, not all areas can guarantee these conditions.